mih-kopylov/versioner-maven-plugin/README.md

 * `actor` (required) which contains name of Actor
 * `input` (optional) which defines a name of context variable that will be passed as input to the Actor
 * `output` (optional) which defines a name of context variable that will keep the result of Actor execution.

+### Customization

+Additional ability to customize version process

+* `releaseBranchPrefix` - prefix of the release branch created by `branch` actor.
+Default: `release-`.

 #### Example
 Here's default `major` operation configuration: